 5. Careless Supply Chain Management

-In addition, it is good to maintain accurate records on all transactions in your organization’s supply chain, such as; product availability and lead times (when you can purchase more products), fulfillment scheduling, and managing change in the supply chain.
+It’s good business sense to maintain accurate records on all transactions in your organization’s supply chain, such as product availability and lead times, fulfillment scheduling, and managing changes in the supply chain.

 6. Lack of Employee Training and Low Retention